shuoyoung/epm-selenium/README.md

 # epm-selenium
-a simple guide for selenium web automation testing with python language
+A simple guide for selenium web automation testing with python language.
+The goal is